mswart/acme-mgmtserver/README.md

 max-size = 4k
 # define which verification block is used by default
 default-verification = http
+# should be signed certificates be stored
+default-storage = file

 # Define verification blocks
 [verification "http"]